15 Snacks to Leave Out for Guests Who Graze

 Cheese straws are staple party snacks from the South and are guaranteed to be a hit at your next social gathering.
 This foolproof recipe from the NY Times has you combine sharp cheddar cheese with butter, flour, smoked paprika, cayenne and salt.
 All you have to do is rest your dough for 20 minutes, pipe it out into “straws” and bake.

 If you'd like to really wow the guests at your next soirée, you can start by brushing up on key culinary skills that will have you turning out gourmet snacks and appetizers like a pro.

 Cooking classes are a great way to learn new recipes for delicious hors d'oeuvres (and main courses) along with tips for feeding a crowd.
-There are cooking classes in New Orleans, cooking classes in San Francisco and beyond.
+There are cooking classes in New Orleans, cooking classes in San Francisco, cooking classes in Florence and beyond.
 Browse all cooking classes near you to find your favorite, or turn your home kitchen into a culinary classroom with live online cooking classes.

 If you're feeling extra gourmet, let a five-star chef handle all of your party food needs.
 Private chefs source all of the ingredients, handle all of the cooking, serve your guests and then clean up before they leave.
-You can find private chefs in San Francisco, private chefs in Austin and more cities.
+You can find private chefs in San Francisco, private chefs in Austin, private chefs in Madrid and more cities.
 Browse all private chefs near you to get started.